 The potential coverholder has a number of customers throughout several overseas territories.
 You have concerns that some of the territories where the customers are domiciled have high levels of financial crime.
-In particular you are aware of a number of fines levied by the UK regulator on insurance organisations in relation to inadequate and inappropriate compliance procedures.
+You are aware of many fines levied by the UK regulator on insurance organisations in relation to inadequate and inappropriate compliance procedures.
 The Underwriting Manager has asked you to conduct a due diligence exercise.